Scripture verses can be read in a pop-up box by

 Can the Lord Jesus Christ save me from the penalty of sin?

 Yes.
-The Lord Jesus Christ is the Savior who died to bear the penalty for our sins.
-God has provided a way that you can have a right relationship with Him based on the Lord Jesus Christ’s death on the cross (Romans 5:10) and resurrection (Romans 4:25) and based on your response to God’s requirements of you.
+The Lord Jesus Christ is the Savior who died in our place to pay the penalty for our sins.
+God has provided a way for you to have a right relationship with Him based on Christ’s death (Romans 5:9-10) and resurrection (Romans 4:25) and based on your response to God’s requirements of you.